MedicalVisionGroup/FetalBrainIQA/README.md

 - note: these shortcuts are saved in `~/.ssh/config`

 ## 2) Running the Code
 Screens allow you to run the code even when u disconnect from the cluster.
+Best practice is to create a separate shell for running the code.
+So open a new terminal.

 Create a screen:
 ```screen -S name_of_screen```